How to travel between Takamatsu and Tokyo

 The JR Tokushima Line, which connects Takamatsu with Tokushima, is less convenient for transportation within the city, but provides an alternative to Kotoden for access to Ritsurin Koen and Yashima.
 Unlike Kotoden, it is covered by the Japan Rail Pass.

-Takamatsu Airport lies south of the city center and is accessible by airport limousine bus (40 minutes, 760 yen, payable by Iruca).
-The airport has many flights to Tokyo's Haneda Airport along with less frequent flights to Kagoshima, Okinawa and Seoul.
+Takamatsu Airport lies south of the city center and is accessible by airport limousine bus (40 minutes, 780 yen).
+The airport has many flights to Tokyo's Haneda Airport alongside less frequent flights to Tokyo's Narita Airport, Okinawa and some international destinations in Eastern Asia.